OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:6

-Then David sent to Joab, saying, “Send me Uriah the Hittite.”
+David then sent a message to Joab, saying, “Send Uriah the Hittite to me.”
 So Joab sent Uriah to David.

 ## 2 Samuel 11:7